byrd-laif/soilMakers/soulFood/followTheFood.md

 ### *To whence it comes from, to wherein it is going, and to whither it will become.*
 *Proof of concept within a story.
 Harvesting form the environment too re-Cultivating an environmental deposit.*

 #### Soil to Soul; Nature creates conditions for life.
 She can't force it and she can't fake it, things must undergo the formality of actually occurring.
-Its the soil and plants as part of a *symbiotic partnership* that make soul food plausible.
-Being indigenous of a land means caring for its next generations use.
+Its the soil and plants as part of a *symbiotic partnership* with Wo-Man that make soul food plausible.
+The role of guardian; Being indigenous of a land means caring for its next generations use.

 ![Growing Green](./soilToSoulFoodImages/frogPot.jpg)

-#### Woman is A Religion of; the Redemption of Earth through magic.
-Meaningful work; an Act that transfers through to nature, the microbial soil, symbiotically healing Wo-Man too the Womb of Mother Earth.
-As Women of the Womb, Mother Earth, they can take the role of guardian.
+***Meaningful work; an Act that transfers through to nature, the microbial soil, symbiotically healing Wo-Man too the Womb of Mother Earth.***

 ***Intelligence is not to see that nature is alive, its to recognize it when its seen.
 The felt experience of being in organism; standing as a mirror before nature as its object.
 Woman is natures destination; being endowed within by the spirit of selfless service, as such She can speak for Mother Earth.***